Shining (video game series): Cancelled games

+In other media

+The events of Shining Force II were loosely adapted for a storyline in the UK publication Sonic the Comic, titled "The Curse of Zeon".
+The series was written by Nigel Kitching, with art by Martin Griffiths and Gina Hart, and ran for six parts in 1996.

 Reception

 The Shining Force installments of the series were the first tactical role-playing games to have significant success in the U.S.

 In 1996, Next Generation listed the Genesis and Sega CD entries of the series (but not Shining Wisdom or any of the Game Gear installments) collectively as number 77 on their "Top 100 Games of All Time".
 They lauded the series for replacing the then-standard generic RPG encounters with story-based battles, using an exciting character class system, and having brilliant pacing that keeps the games from ever dragging.